 4 Overview

-The Application Function ProSe (Naf_ProSe) Service, as defined in clause 5.2.19.3 of 3GPP TS 23.502 [3], is provided by the Application Function (AF).
+The Application Function ProSe (Naf_ProSe) Service, as defined in clause 7.2.2 of 3GPP TS 23.304 [14], is provided by the Application Function (AF) which owns the functionality of ProSe Application Server.

-Figure 4-1 provides the reference architecture (in service based interface representation), with focus on the ProSe Service of the Application Function.
+Figure 4-1 and figure 4-2 provide the reference architecture (in service based interface representation and reference point representation), with focus on the ProSe Service of the Application Function.